darylkevin/rock_paper_scissors_game/README.md

 * A player that 'learns' what the previous player has thrown and repeats it on the next round.
 * A player that cycles through the list of moves.

+## What language did you use in making this game?
+I used the popular programming languange: Python.

+## What have you demonstrated in making this game?
+My main objective is to make a simple rock-paper-scissors game using Python and apply the principles of __Object Oriented Programming__.

+As you can see from how the players are programmed, all players inherit the class of the Player object.